hasselmonians/neural-decoder/README.md

 for this analysis.
 Instead, it is important to acquire the spike train and extrinsic biological signals.

-* The spike train exists in the `best.spikeTrain` property.
+* The spike train exists in the `neurodec.spikeTrain` property.
 * The animal running speed can be found in the `root.svel` property.
 * The head direction can be found in the `root.headdir` property.